MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Microsoft.Graph.Calendar.md

 Retrieve a list of events in a calendar.
 The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
 The list of events contains single instance meetings and series masters.
-To get expanded event instances, you can get the calendar view, or \nget the instances of an event.
+To get expanded event instances, you can get the calendar view, or get the instances of an event.
 This API is available in the following national cloud deployments.

 ### [Get-MgUserDefaultCalendarEvent](Get-MgUserDefaultCalendarEvent.md)
 Retrieve a list of events in a calendar.
 The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
 The list of events contains single instance meetings and series masters.
-To get expanded event instances, you can get the calendar view, or \nget the instances of an event.
+To get expanded event instances, you can get the calendar view, or get the instances of an event.
 This API is available in the following national cloud deployments.

 ### [Get-MgUserDefaultCalendarEvent](Get-MgUserDefaultCalendarEvent.md)
 Retrieve a list of events in a calendar.
 The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
 The list of events contains single instance meetings and series masters.
-To get expanded event instances, you can get the calendar view, or \nget the instances of an event.
+To get expanded event instances, you can get the calendar view, or get the instances of an event.
 This API is available in the following national cloud deployments.

 ### [Get-MgUserEventAttachmentCount](Get-MgUserEventAttachmentCount.md)